Makistos/devicesim/WAITCOUNT_MIGRATION.md

 - `config_example.yaml` - Updated to use waitCount format
 - `config_immediate.yaml` - Updated to use waitCount format

-## Testing
+## Testing and Analysis

-Run the demos to see the new functionality:
+Run the demos and analyzers to see the new functionality:
 ```bash
 # Basic waitCount functionality test
 python3 test_waitcount.py